sergiusstp/test-task-003/README.md

 15 min (July 22, 11:40-11:55 pm) Recording youtube video for the manual.

 75 min (July 23, 02:00-03:15 am) Writing detailed description in README.md file.

+Total is 785 min or 13 hours of pure time.

+## The bottom line

+That depends.

+In general the realistic time expectation for the task like this is 2-3 business days without the risk of employee burnout in the short term period.

+Yes, this task can be done within one business day, but each new task must be very similar to what is done the previous days.
+Also we need to cut off some documentation to reach the time expectation.
+Even in that case the realistic expectation should be 1.5 business days.